Item (game terminology): In shooting games

-Items in shooter games are not as common as in other genres, however, they still play a major role in the gameplay.
+Items in shooter games are not as common as in other genres, but they still play a major role in the gameplay.
 The most common items are the health pack, similar to a potion in RPGs, and the ammunition pack, a generic box of ammo that will work with whatever gun the player character has equipped at that time.
 Sometimes, in games with large amounts of different weapons, there will also be specialized ammo packs, like napalm canisters or rockets/grenades for rocket and grenade launchers, respectively.

 In most games, new weapons can be obtained, normally from defeated enemy soldiers but also from machines or robots depending on the game's setting.
 Generally, more powerful weapons (such as the aforementioned rocket launchers and flamethrowers) tend to be found later in the game.
-In some games that cross genres, like Twisted Metal, the weapons come in the form of powerups that have very limited duration.
+In some games that cross genres, like Twisted Metal, the weapons come in the form of power-ups that have very limited duration.